 - Oborová zdravotní pojišťovna (OZP, 207)

 - Zdravotní pojišťovna Ministerstva vnitra ČR (ZPMVCR, 211)

 - RBP, zdravotní pojišťovna (RBP, 213)

 The insurance plans offered by commercial insurance companies may vary.
 Initially, you may pay less, but it may happen that the coverage is also lower.
 There is more paperwork for the doctors involved and there might also be cost limits for some medical care.
-The unpleasant thing is that the commercial health insurance company may not extend the insurance later or may even terminate the contract with you.

 As has been stated above, you cannot decide freely which insurance system you belong to as this is strictly determined by your nationality and/or personal/economic situation.
 These are mostly the following: employee/non-employee, EU/non-EU, business person, permanent resident or unemployed.